 Reducing energy use of the plant by allowing chillers to turn off at times of free cooling

 Energy consumption (kWh) may decrease with the use of a waterside economizer because the leaving chilled water temperature can be reduced based on the wet bulb temperature.
 With this control strategy, the effect will be a reduction in motor speed (rpms) of the compressor as well as the pre-cooling of the chilled water return through the waterside economizer.
+Water side economizers must be sized to provide 100% of the cooling demand at 50 degrees (F) dry-bulb and 45 degrees (F) wet-bulb and below.

 Definition of Efficient Equipment